-What to know how long it will take you to get a Anthropology or Archaeology PhD in the United States?
-Looking at the data from the National Academies (82 Anthropology PhD programs in the US) we get two sets of data (the data is from a questionnaire which asked 2 questions relevant to completion of PhDs) .
+This information comes from analysis of data from the National Academies’ A Data-Based Assessment of Research-Doctorate Programs in the United States survey which asked questions to degree programs (82 Anthropology PhD programs in the US).
 One question asked was what % of students that completed PhD in under six years (from start of PhD program- all dates are from the start of a PhD program).
 Taking the completion rate of different schools (ranges from 0% to 55.6%) and multiplying it by the number of students they have we find that %14.9 of anthropology PhDs are completed in under 6 years.

 YES, less than 15% of Anthropology PhDs are completed in under six years.
 That is a brutal attrition rate.